 pERC also discussed the safety of brentuximab in sALCL based on the toxicity profile observed in Study SG035-0004 and concluded that the toxicity of brentuximab was manageable. pERC noted that the most common adverse event was peripheral neuropathy but that the neuropathy was reversible in most patients after discontinuation of brentuximab. pERC noted that no cases of PML were identified in patients who have received brentuximab for sALCL, despite reports in patients with Hodgkin lymphoma.
-However, pERC noted that only a small number of patients with sALCL have received brentuximab and PML could still be a concern with greater exposure.
+However, pERC noted that only a small number of patients with sALCL have received brentuximab and PML could still be a concern as a greater number of patients are exposed to brentuximab.